menandmice/micetro_docs/guides/user-manual/webapp_workflows.rst

 Organizations can give users access within the organization and the ability to request DNS changes, in some or all of the DNS zones available in the organization.

-The Workflow module allows the user to submit 'change requests' for creating, modifying or deleting DNS records:
+The Workflow module allows the user to submit 'change requests' for creating, modifying, or deleting DNS records:

 1. The user makes a change in DNS.
-This can be adding a new DNS record or modifying or deleting an existing DNS record.
+This can be adding a new DNS record, or modifying or deleting an existing DNS record.
 Instead of saving the changes or creating the DNS record immediately, users with limited access have an option of creating a request to approve the change.

 2. The request is created and can, be submitted for approval by users with necessary access.